gjwgit/azcv/docs/README.md

 # Azure Computer Vision

-This [MLHub](https://mlhub.ai) package provides command line tools that utilise pre-built models from [Azure Computer Vision](https://docs.microsoft.com/en-us/azure/cognitive-services/Computer-vision).
+This [MLHub](https://mlhub.ai) package provides a demonstration, a graphical user interface, and command line tools that utilise pre-built models from [Azure Computer Vision](https://docs.microsoft.com/en-us/azure/cognitive-services/Computer-vision).
 Individual command line tools are packaged for common computer vision tasks including image analysis to extract descriptions of the images, word recognition from images, landmark identification, thumbnail generation, and more.
-The package also provides an interactive demonstration as an overview of the capabilities of the service.
+The command line tools can be used within command pipelines for tasks including the tagging of personal photos folder, analysis of images from a cameras monitoring a bird feeder, reading street signs to support a driver, and reading handwritten texts.

 A free Azure subscription allowing up to 5,000 transactions per month with a maximum of 20 per minute (according to [Azure